 According to ORAM International, the only international organisation devoted solely to advocating for LGBTI refugees, around 175 million LGBTI people live in countries where the community is actively persecuted.
 Their 2012 report, ‘Opening Doors’, indicates only a handful of these people are able to flee, with about 5,000 a year applying for asylum.
 Even fewer, about half of those who formally apply, are granted refugee status per year worldwide, on the basis of sexual orientation or gender identity.

-Little wonder gay men and women flee nations where their mere existence is considered an affront by governments and citizens alike, where common people often take it upon themselves to hunt down and ‘punish’ homosexuals, in the form of public lynching.
+Little wonder gay men and women flee nations where their mere existence is considered an affront by governments and citizens alike, where common people often take it upon themselves to hunt down and ‘punish’ homosexuals, in the form of public lynchings.

 The Syrian conflict has been particularly tragic for the LGBTI community, where rape and vicious murder is now part of daily life for gay men, due to the religious fanaticism now inherent in that conflict.

-The difficulties of seeking asylum on the basis of homosexuality in Australia was highlighted by a decision of the Australian Refugee Review Tribunal in which a young gay Iranian man was denied refugee status on the basis he could avoid persecution in Iran by ‘acting more discreetly’ and by leading a less ‘public’ sexual profile …
+The difficulties of seeking asylum on the basis of homosexuality in Australia was highlighted by a decision of the Australian Refugee Review Tribunal in which a young gay Iranian man was denied refugee status on the basis that he could avoid persecution in Iran by ‘acting more discreetly’, and by leading a less ‘public’ sexual profile …

-Thankfully a subsequent decision of the High Court of Australia in S395/2002 v Minister for Immigration and Multicultural Affairs HCA 71, dealing with the case of two gay Bangladeshi men, explicitly rejected the ‘discretionary’ option.
+Thankfully, a subsequent decision of the High Court of Australia in S395/2002 v Minister for Immigration and Multicultural Affairs HCA 71, dealing with the case of two gay Bangladeshi men, explicitly rejected the ‘discretionary’ option.

 Since the implementation of offshore processing of asylum seekers by Australia, the situation for gay asylum seekers went from bad to worse.
 This is because we now ship gay asylum seekers to a country, Papua New Guinea, where homosexuality is illegal.
 This is not particularly as shocking as one might think, considering this is a nation where people still burn witches from time-to-time.
 Imagine being a gay asylum seeker, fleeing an oppressive regime, hoping for a better life in Australia, only to be forced to claim asylum from, and be settled in, a country where homosexuality is illegal.